✓ Updated July 2026

 Kayak the Motława River at Sunset

-activitySee Gdańsk from a different perspective by renting a kayak and paddling along the Motława River as the sun dips below the horizon.
-The city lights begin to twinkle, reflecting on the water, and you get unparalleled views of the Crane and the historic waterfront.
-It's a peaceful and active way to experience the city's maritime soul.
+activitySee Gdańsk from a different perspective by kayaking along the Motława River as the sun dips below the horizon.
+Glide past the iconic Crane (Żuraw) and enjoy the city lights reflecting on the water.
+It's a tranquil and active way to appreciate the waterfront.

 Best time: May-Sep